wora/protorpc/README.md

 ## Protocol Support

+**URL Request -> Response | Error**

-This library supports any proto-over-http protocol that meets the following requirements:
+This library supports any proto-over-http protocol that meets these requirements:

 * Each RPC endpoint is identified by a unique HTTP URL, which is published by API documentation or API service discovery.
 This